-We've been charmed by Japanese style hanging string gardens ever since we featured some that Sarah spotted in a shop window in Amsterdam.
-So we were thrilled to learn, via Craftzine, that it's easy to make your own:
+We’ve been charmed by Japanese style hanging string gardens ever since we featured some that Sarah spotted in a shop window in Amsterdam.
+So we were thrilled to learn that it’s easy to make your own:

-Above: The materials list includes a small plant, moss, potting soil, clay mud (or bonsai soil), and twine.
+Above: The materials list includes a small plant, potting soil, and twine.

 Above: To water it, hold up a pot of water to submerge the plant’s root ball.
 For more suspended gardens, see “Hanging String Gardens by Feder van der Felk.”

 N.B.: This is an update of a post originally published August 16, 2012.